polisflatt/bfcom/README.md

 To install, simply look inside the install.sh file first to ensure safety and run it.
 It will be installed to /usr/bin, where you can easily access it.

+Or, if you prefer a package manager... `pip install bfcom`

 To use, you simply run the bfcom, with the filename of the .bf file, and with the arguments that come with it.
 For example, you can run ` ~ bfcom file.bf --compile file.o ` to compile a .bf file to an .o file using gcc.